PacktPublishing/Data-Drift-in-Machine-Learning/README.md

 ## Setting Up Your Environment

 Let's get started by setting up your environment.
-Follow Chapter #2 for specific details on installing all required packages:
+Follow Chapter #2 for specific details on installing all required packages.
+List of current requirements is present in [requirements.txt](requirements.txt) file.

 1. **Create a Conda Environment:**
    ```bash